Middle Tennessee vs. Florida International NCAA Football Odds, Plays and Insights | November 13, 2021

 Florida International Stats and Trends

-- The Panthers have been underdogs by 10 points or more five times this season and have covered the spread twice.
+- The Panthers have covered the spread twice this season when underdogs by 10 points or more (in five chances).

 - Florida International's games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).